Tyler Delgado, MA, LPCC

 About Me

 I’m Tyler, a mental health therapist in the Denver Metro Area with a Master’s in Clinical Mental Health from CU Denver.
-Outside of sessions, I'm a photographer, fiancé, music lover, snowboarder, foodie, first-gen college student, and all-around mental health advocate.
+Outside of sessions, I'm a photographer, husband, dog lover, music enthusiast and concert-goer, snowboarder, foodie, first-gen college student, and all-around mental health advocate.

 I’ve also experienced some of the curveballs life tends to throw at us and I understand how hard it can be to find support when we need it most.
 When I’ve faced those challenges in the past, I was able to turn to therapy for the crucial support and perspectives I needed during those times.
 I found it helpful to have a dedicated time to sort through my thoughts and feelings.
 When working together with you, I strive to provide you the same supportive, welcoming, and understanding space.
 My ultimate goal is to help you identify your strengths, build skills, and achieve your goals in a way that aligns with your values.